waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Hiker ANTHONY called for a rematch on Route 33.
 - **Tool Usage Hygiene:** When calling a custom tool that outputs button presses, I must always remember to set `autopress_buttons: true` to ensure the actions are executed.
 Forgetting this is a wasted turn.
 - **Default to Automation:** If a custom tool or built-in function exists for a task (e.g., `switch_train_lead`, `select_battle_option`), I must use it by default instead of performing the action with manual button presses.
 Manual inputs are less efficient and more error-prone.

+# Data Hygiene Tasks
+- Delete invalid map marker on Route 30 at (24, 34).
+Need to find its emoji first.